Osamadev168/OpenAi-DALL-E/README.md

 # OpenAi-DALL-E
-1 - Clone this repo
+1 - Clone this repo and
-now navigate into the Project Repository
+navigate into the Project Repository
 $ cd OpenAi-DALL-E    -------
 2 - Install node modules
 $ npm install